Class GlopParameters

 public boolean hasUseDedicatedDualFeasibilityAlgorithm()We have two possible dual phase I algorithms.
 Both work on an LP that minimize the sum of dual infeasiblities.
 One use dedicated code (when this param is true), the other one use exactly the same code as the dual phase II but on an auxiliary problem where the variable bounds of the original problem are changed.
 TODO(user): For now we have both, but ideally the non-dedicated version will win since it is a lot less code to maintain.

-optional bool use_dedicated_dual_feasibility_algorithm = 62 [default = true];
+optional bool use_dedicated_dual_feasibility_algorithm = 62 [default = true];- Specified by:

 - Whether the useDedicatedDualFeasibilityAlgorithm field is set.